lsst/fgcmcal/cookbook/README.md

 setup lsst_distrib
 setup -j -r /path/to/thirdparty/fgcm/. setup -j -r /path/to/lsst-dm/fgcmcal/.

+export RCRERUN=RC/w_2018_17/DM-14055
+export COOKBOOKRERUN=fgcm_cookbook
 ```

+The `RCRERUN` env variable should be set to the most recent completed rerun
+(see above).
+The `COOKBOOKRERUN` env variable can be set to something
+different if you have already run the cookbook with an older version of the
+code and don't want to delete the previous run.

+Finally, there is the expectation below that the `USER` environment variable is
+set to your username (bash default), and that your private rerun directory is
+`/datasets/hsc/repo/rerun/private/${USER}`.

 Running FGCM
 ------------

-There are three stages to running an FGCM calibration on a dataset:
+There are four stages to running an FGCM calibration on a dataset:

 1. Construct an atmosphere and instrument look-up table (LUT)
 2. Ingest and match individual star observations from visit/ccd sets
 3. Run the calibration for 3-4 "fit cycles", each of which contains 25-100 fit
 iterations.
+4. One more task will output the per-visit atmospheres for use downstream.

 ## Constructing a Look-Up Table (LUT)